globocom/megadraft/docs/customization.md

 You can provide custom key bindings to Megadraft by setting the `keyBindingFn` property.

-Example: Call a function when user presses control s
+Example: Call a function when user presses control+s

 ```js
 import React from "react";